sjstretton/screwed/01-RevolutionsInTheMindsOfMen.md

 Further down the street from Peter and Lucy lives Fred.
 Fred is on benefits.
 He once took a job, but he found that once this happened, his benefits were cut off.
 There was a gap between his new wage and the benefits coming in.
 Thanks to this, he didn't have the money for the rent.

-The UK has rolled out a reform known as 'Universal Credit', which integrates four income-related benefits into one.
+To tackle inefficiencies and inequities in the welfare system, the UK has recently rolled out a reform known as 'Universal Credit', which integrates four income-related benefits into one.
 The 'benefits withdrawal' rate (in effect the income tax on additional income) on Universal Credit is 63%.
-This means that you  lose two thirds of the extra income you get.
-Some of the problems with the new system also relate to administration and issues with design.
-UC inbuilt a delay in payments, which has caused several issues for the recipients.
+This means that an individual lose two thirds of any extra income they get above a certain threshold.
+This system has been problematic to say the least.
+Some of the problems with the new system relate to administration and issues with design, and some to insufficient payments to afford a decent standard of living.
+Within universal credit, the government has inbuilt a delay in payments.
+This has caused numerous issues for the recipients, like Fred.

 It does not have to be this way.